NC State Extension

 Leaf Description:

-The foliage has a bright blue-green (glaucous) aspect.
+The foliage is scale-like, blue-green to waxy blue, each scale measuring 0.04 inches long.
 The leaves are short, closely pressed to the twigs, acutely pointed, thickened and keel-shaped on the back, and resinous.
-The leaves die during the second year, turn a bright red-brown and remain on the twigs for about four years.
+Tiny white dots seen on the foliage are actually resin glands.
+The leaves die during the second year, turn a bright red-brown, and remain on the twigs for about four years.
+The foliage is fragrant when crushed.

 • Bark: